Tjwtb/tjwtb/README.md

 # About Me:
 Developer with 4+ years of experience who genuinely enjoys solving problems and improving processes.
-I like building efficient, clean, and reliable solutions while always paying attention to quality and detail.<br><br>When I’m not coding, you’ll probably find me watching anime, playing games, making pixel art, or experimenting with game development.<br>
+I like building efficient, clean, and reliable solutions while always paying attention to quality and detail.<br><br>Anime, videogames, pixel art, and game development enthusiast.<br>

 ## 🌐 Socials: